Type-1.5 superconductor

-Detailed explanation
+Description

 Type-I superconductors completely expel external magnetic fields if the strength of the applied field is sufficiently low.
 Also the supercurrent can flow only on the surface of such a superconductor but not in its interior.
 This state is called the Meissner state.
 However at elevated magnetic field, when the magnetic field energy becomes comparable with the superconducting condensation energy, the superconductivity is destroyed by the formation of macroscopically large inclusions of non-superconducting phase.

 Type-II superconductors, besides the Meissner state, possess another state: a sufficiently strong applied magnetic field can produce currents in the interior of superconductor due to formation of quantum vortices.
 The vortices also carry magnetic flux through the interior of the superconductor.
 These quantum vortices repel each other and thus tend to form uniform vortex lattices or liquids.
 Formally, vortex solutions exist also in models of type-I superconductivity, but the interaction between vortices is purely attractive, so a system of many vortices is unstable against a collapse onto a state of a single giant normal domain with supercurrent flowing on its surface.
 More importantly, the vortices in type-I superconductor are energetically unfavorable.
 To produce them would require the application of a magnetic field stronger than what a superconducting condensate can sustain.
 Thus a type-I superconductor goes to non-superconducting states rather than forming vortices.
 In the usual Ginzburg–Landau theory, only the quantum vortices with purely repulsive interaction are energetically cheap enough to be induced by applied magnetic field.

 It was proposed that the type-I/type-II dichotomy could be broken in a multi-component superconductors, which possess multiple coherence lengths.